-The indicative construction schedule shows that aviation infrastructure works would be staged for progressive commencement, in line with the completion of components of the site preparation works.
-Due to the scale of the infrastructure requirements, a range of construction site facilities would be required within the construction impact zone including:
+The indicative construction schedule shows that aviation infrastructure activities would be staged for progressive commencement, in line with the completion of components of the site preparation activities.
+Construction site facilities expected to be required are included below.
+The precise facilities and their location would be refined by the construction contractor and reflected in relevant plans within the Construction Environment Management Framework.

-- Site office and carpark.
-A site office would be constructed in the north-east of the site adjacent to the proposed terminal complex as shown on Figure 6-9.
+Site office and carpark.
+A site office would be constructed in the north-east of the site with an indicative location as shown on Figure 6-9.
 The site office would accommodate around 240 people and the carpark to be provided adjacent to the office would have around 600 car spaces (for light vehicles only), providing parking for both office and site based construction personnel.
-The site office would include an office, first aid and training rooms, lunch room and male and female toilets.
+The site office would include an office, first aid and training rooms, lunch room and

+- male and female toilets.
 Services (except sewerage) to the site office would be provided from the existing services on Elizabeth Drive.
 Sewage holding tanks would be provided and emptied regularly and carted offsite. - Asphalt batch plant.
 Due to the large quantity of asphalt required for the pavement construction, an asphalt batch plant would be established on site.
 The asphalt batch plant would be located in the north-east of the airport site.
 The total asphalt required would be approximately 712,000 tonnes over a total period of 48 months.
 The plant would operate for approximately 550 days over this period, producing a daily average of about 1,300 tonnes. - Concrete batch plant.
 In order to ensure reliable and continuous supply of concrete, a concrete batch plant would be established on site.
 It would be located in the same vicinity as the asphalt batch plant.
 The concrete required would be approximately 224,000 cubic metres for pavements and 234,100 cubic metres for buildings, a total of about 458,100 cubic metres.
-The concrete would be required over a period of 54 months with a daily average of about 424 cubic metres. - Laydown areas.
+The concrete would be required over a period of approximately 54 months with a daily average of about 424 cubic metres. - Laydown areas.
 Two laydown areas would be provided.
 The first would be adjacent to the asphalt and concrete batch plants.
 The second laydown area would be provided to the north of the site office and car park.
 The laydown areas would be used for the storage of materials on site before integration into the aviation infrastructure works.